intel/neural-compressor/neural_coder/docs/Quantization.md

-Auto-Quant Feature
+Neural Coder for Quantization
 ===========================
-This feature helps automatically enable quantization features on a PyTorch model script and automatically evaluates for the best performance on the model.
-It is a code-free solution that can help users enable quantization algorithms on a PyTorch model with no manual coding needed.
+This feature helps automatically enable quantization on Deep Learning models and automatically evaluates for the best performance on the model.
+It is a code-free solution that can help users enable quantization algorithms on a model with no manual coding needed.
 Supported features include Post-Training Static Quantization, Post-Training Dynamic Quantization, and Mixed Precision.

 ## Features Supported